 Regardless of the season, the Bhutan tour takes you to experience the magical and breathtaking natural scenery surrounded by consecrated mountains, sanctified peaks and holy lakes.
 You can trek to holy passes, and travel around the quirkiest towns on the planet.
 Also, get mesmerized by Bhutan’s epic cultural and ancient traditions with its well-preserved ecosystem in our Bhutan cultural tour.

-To apply for Bhutan visa we need to have clear passport photocopy (photo should be very clear) of the clients 15-20 days prior to the travel date.
+To apply for a Bhutan visa, we need to have a clear passport photocopy of the clients.
+Your photo in the passport should be very clear and make it ready 15-20 days before the travel date.

 All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) who wish to travel to Bhutan require a visa and must book their holiday through a Bhutan tour Operator Company or one of their international partners.
 The tour operator will take care of Visa arrangements for visitors.

-All other tourists must obtain a visa clearance prior to travel to Bhutan.
+All other tourists must obtain a visa clearance before travelling to Bhutan.
 Visas are processed through an online system by your Bhutanese tour operator, directly or through a foreign travel agent.

-You are required to send the photo-page of your passport to your tour operator who will then apply for your visa.
-The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $45 visa fee) has been wire transferred and received in the TCB bank account.
-Once received the visa clearance will be processed within 72 working hours.
+You must send the photo page of your passport to your tour operator, who will then apply for your visa.
+The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a $45 visa fee) has been wire transferred and received in the TCB bank account.
+Once received, the visa clearance will be processed within 72 working hours.

-For more information feel free to contact with us.
+For more information, feel free to contact us.
 Email: email@example.com, firstname.lastname@example.org